pulumi/docs/content/blog/program-kubernetes-with-11-cloud-native-pulumi-pearls/index.md

 ![4](./4.png)

-At this point, we've seen that we can gain some advantages from infrastructure as real code (like good IDE support and the use of a variable to avoid repeating ourselves for appLabels ).
+At this point, we've seen that we can gain some advantages from infrastructure as code (like good IDE support and the use of a variable to avoid repeating ourselves for appLabels ).
 But let's now see some more compelling reasons why this is so great.